alejandro-parga/alejandro-parga.github.io/index.md

 title: Alejandro Parga MD PhD
 ---

-X As a neuro-electrophysiologist with medical training and advanced research skills in laboratory methods and computational analysis, I am an expert on the synaptic plasticity of neuronal circuits and their alterations in functional brain disorders.
+As a neuro-electrophysiologist with medical training and advanced research skills in laboratory methods and computational analysis, I am an expert on the synaptic plasticity of neuronal circuits and their alterations in functional brain disorders.
 In my research, I bring together microscopy and electrophysiological tools to investigate perception.
 My strengths are in the interpretation of neuro-anatomical studies and the cell biology